REPROSEC/dolev-yao-star-extrinsic/src/lib/communication/README.md

 proven for every function in the `DY.Lib.Communication.Core.Lemmas` module.
 These proofs are used by the user to prove security properties about the send and receive functions.
+Example security properties that can be proven from the invariants in `DY.Lib.Communication.Core.Invariants` can be found in `DY.Lib.Communication.Core.Properties` module.

 The request-response pairs are implemented with the same structure in the `DY.Lib.Communication.RequstResponse.*` namespace.